extratone/bilge/notes/iPhone 12 Pro Max Notes.md

 # Software (Apps)

 ### An age old question: how long do you cling on to native iOS apps (Mail, Podcasts, Weather, etc.) after other offerings have surpassed them simply because they integrate better(?)

+* Universe is certainly better off than I supposed it would be by now when I first encountered it a few years ago.